btbtc25116arpita-dotcom/Samadhan-Setu/README.md

 ## Problem Statement

-Local problems often require technical knowledge, research, funding and coordinated implementation.
-However, citizens, educational institutions, industries and government bodies frequently operate through disconnected channels.
+Local challenges often require technical expertise, research, funding and coordinated implementation.
+However, citizens, educational institutions, industries and government stakeholders frequently operate through disconnected channels.

-As a result:
+This can result in:

-* Local problems may not reach the appropriate technical expertise.
+* Local problems not reaching relevant technical expertise
-* Universities and students may lack access to relevant real-world challenges.
+* Universities and students lacking access to suitable real-world challenges
-* Industry support and CSR resources may not reach suitable projects.
+* Industry and CSR resources not reaching appropriate projects
-* Government stakeholders may have limited visibility into the progress of collaborative solutions.
+* Limited visibility into the progress of collaborative solutions

 Samadhan Setu addresses this collaboration gap through a unified platform.